Ivan Pace Jr.

-Ivan Pace Jr. (born December 16, 2000) is an American football linebacker.
+Ivan Pace Jr. (born December 16, 2000) is an American professional football linebacker for the Minnesota Vikings of the National Football League (NFL).
 He played college football for the Miami RedHawks before transferring to the Cincinnati Bearcats in 2022, where he was named a unanimous All-American and the AAC Defensive Player of the Year.

-High school career
+Early life

 Pace Jr. attended Colerain High School in Cincinnati, Ohio.
-He played linebacker and running back in high school.
+He played linebacker and fullback in high school.
 He committed to Miami University to play college football.

 College career

 Miami (OH)

-Pace Jr. played in 13 games his true freshman year at Miami in 2019, recording 19 tackles and seven sacks.
-Six of those sacks game against Akron, which tied the NCAA record for most sacks in a game.
-In 2020, he started all three games in the Covid-19 pandemic shortened season and had 26 tackles.
+Pace Jr. played in 13 games his true freshman year at linebacker and edge at Miami in 2019, recording 19 tackles and seven sacks.
+Six of those sacks came against Akron, which tied the NCAA record for most sacks in a game.
+In 2020, he started all three games in the COVID-19 pandemic shortened season and had 26 tackles.
 In 2021, he had 125 tackles, four sacks and an interception.

 Cincinnati

 Pace Jr. transferred to the University of Cincinnati after the 2021 season.
 He joined his brother, Deshawn, who also plays linebacker for the team.
 He was a starter his first year at Cincinnati in 2022.